-Auxiliary Power: Nominal 24V, 0V, SCRN
+Auxiliary Power: +24V, 0V, SCRN

 An auxiliary nominal 24V DC power supply is available to power ancillary devices requiring up to 30V DC.
 The maximum output current is 200mA.
-The Auxiliary Power is protected by a F315mA fuse labelled Fuse 5 on V3 control panels (backplane PCB Issue 3) and labelled F3 on V1/V2 control panels (backplane PCB Issue B).
+The Auxiliary Power is protected by a F315mA fuse labelled FUSE 3.
 It is suggested that additional Power Supply Units be installed to provide power for additional loads.